 Drive south on A9 to Carrbridge:

 … then to Aviemore, where you turn to Loch Morlich.

 This picturesque area has loads of easy walks, as well as attractions like the reindeer centre to spend some time around.
 Then, on your way back to Dundee, stop by Dunkeld’s Hermitage, where are these waterfalls:

 And if you still have some daylight left, the cathedral in Dunkeld is also worth a visit.

 There you go.
 The 3-day version is roughly 525 miles, 4-day is ~575 mi.

-To be clear, there are tons and tons of cool places in between of the mentioned stops.
-This itinerary is specially curated for those who never been in the highlands, as it offers a solid mix of attractive points of interests to create a comprehensive idea of what’s “out there.”
+To be clear, there are tons of cool places in between the mentioned stops.
+I curated the itinerary specially for those who never been in the Highlands, as it offers a solid mix of attractive points of interests to create a comprehensive idea of what’s “out there.”
 Once you establish that, you can go on and explore certain areas more in depth – as they deserve.
 I’ve been doing that for the last three years, during which I made my own map of “places worth visiting.”